ml042685/Blog/README.md

 # Blog

 ## Overview
-Basics lists using HTML format.
-List inlcudes bullets points, ordered lists and unordered, bold content and italic content, and spacing.
+Create a Blog using both HTML and CSS.
+Blog contains paragraphs, headers, Borders, Spacing, Header lines with linear effect, Margina and Padding, etc.

 ## Technologies used